-Floors including sub-floors

-Repair category 1

-Notes Sections of flooring creak when weight tested.
-There are areas of uneven flooring in the bathroom.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Floors including sub-floors Repair category 2 Notes Sections of flooring creak when weight tested.
+There are some older floor coverings in the property.
+Floor runs are typical for a property of this age.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work. repair and maintenance work. ı

 Internal joinery and kitchen fittings

-Repair category 1
+Repair category 2

-Notes It should be ensured that internal glazing attached to pass doors is of a toughened safety glass design.
+Notes Affected by general wear and tear.
+The kitchen fittings are of an older design.
+It should be ensured that internal glazing attached to pass doors is of a toughened safety glass design.
+There is a noticeable gap between sections of the timber skirting and floor surface in the rear bedroom.

 Chimney breasts and fireplaces

 Repair category 1

 Notes No significant defects evident.

-All gas fires should be tested for safety prior to use by a Gas Safe registered contractor.

 Where fireplaces have been removed there is limited provision for ventilation.
 Unventilated chimney breasts can result in condensation.
 Disused chimneys should be capped and vented.